posted April 05, 2022

 Now that you know how easy (and delicious!) it is to cook eggs on the smoker, check out these other tasty smoked eggs recipes from Hey Grill Hey.

 Once your eggs are smoked and fully chilled, you can enjoy them however you like!
 My personal preference is to make them into Smoked Deviled Eggs, but they are delicious as-is or sprinkled with a little Homemade Sweet Rub.
 You can also purchase Sweet Rub from the Hey Grill Hey Store and have it delivered straight to your door.

 - 12 eggs

-Peel the eggs and return them to the grill.
+- Finish smoking.
+Return the cooled and peeled eggs to the grill.
 Smoke for at least 30 minutes, or up to 1 hour if you want more smoke flavor.

 - Enjoy.
 Eat the eggs as is, season with BBQ seasoning, or make into smoked deviled eggs (link in recipe notes).

 Join the Grill Squad